cs4620/graphicsStarter/README.md

-# Start Code for 2D Graphics: Image Processing
+# Start Code for Rendering

 ## java